github/rest-api-docs-md/enterprises/{enterprise}/dependabot/alerts/get.md

 This parameter must not be used in combination with `first`.
 Instead, use `per_page` in combination with `before` to fetch the last page of results.
 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+Lists Dependabot alerts for repositories that are owned by the specified enterprise.

+The authenticated user must be a member of the enterprise to use this endpoint.

+Alerts are only returned for organizations in the enterprise for which you are an organization owner or a security manager.
+For more information about security managers, see "[Managing security managers in your organization](https://docs.github.com/organizations/managing-peoples-access-to-your-organization-with-roles/managing-security-managers-in-your-organization)."

+OAuth app tokens and personal access tokens (classic) need the `repo` or `security_events` scope to use this endpoint.